PichardRarker/guitar-tuition/README.md

 <br/><br/>
 ### ❓: When I see people strumming chords, it looks like they’re playing more than 3 notes at a time…

 Often a guitarist might be playing all 6 strings when strumming a chord, but they’re still only hitting 3 distinct notes.
 They will be hitting duplicate notes as they play.
-Take the `CMajor` chord for example, which is made up of C, E and G notes (see above).
-If you do the standard C Major open chord shape (described below) on guitar, then you’re playing:
+Take the `CMajor` chord for example, which is made up of `C`, `E` and `G` notes (see above).
+If you do the standard `C Major` open chord shape (described below) on guitar, then you’re playing:

 * 6th string (low `E` string): `E` (open string)
 * 5th string (`A` string): `C` (3rd fret)